What Foods Needed for Digestive Wellness?

-Today, we will focus more on what affects gut bacteria.
-In a later posts, we will discuss in more detail all of the factors involved with gut integrity and gut motility.
+Today, we are focusing more on what affects gut bacteria.
+But in a later posts, we will discuss in more detail all of the factors involved with gut integrity and gut motility.

 Why the increase in interest in the bacteria in our gut?

 Is it an increased awareness of how our body feels?

 Is there an increase in people who have problems with GI conditions linked to the modern lifestyle?

 We may be more self-aware of our body but our lifestyle may also be increasing the incidence.
 In a 2015 research article, it finds several lifestyle factors that have been shown to affect the quality of gut bacteria.

 Lifestyle Factors That Negatively Impact Healthy Gut Bacteria

 What We Eat